QPThree/101d1/201/read04.md

 ![Function Info](../images/functioninfo.png)

 Functions can return values as output.
 This returned value can be used in another function, printed, logged, or whatever the script calls for!
 We might want a function to calculate tax for us.
-We would want the function to return the total cost of an item, after tax.
+We would want the function to return the total cost of an item after tax.
 An example of that function, with a return statement, is below.

 ![Return Function](../images/returnfunction.png)